ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 ## Genealogy

-By corroborating data from [Caroline Valley Community Church's historical records](#combined-church-obituary-entry-for-edward-and-mary-ann) as well as information about Edward's parents in the official recoreds of his marriage to [Hannah](http://localhost:1313/people/mills-edward-hallock-1819/#hannah-mills), Edward H. Mills is identified in a partial entry on an extensive genealogy: [Descendants of George Mills of Yorkshire and Long Island, New York](millsancestry.org).
-The site is now defunct and the contact information for it is no longer valid, however, I was able to locate its creator on Facebook to let him know about this documentation on Edward.
+By corroborating data from [Caroline Valley Community Church's historical records](#combined-church-obituary-entry-for-edward-and-mary-ann) as well as information about Edward's parents in the official records of his marriage to [Hannah](http://localhost:1313/people/mills-edward-hallock-1819/#hannah-mills), Edward H. Mills is identified in a partial entry on an extensive genealogy covering eight generations of Mills: [Descendants of George Mills of Yorkshire and Long Island, New York](http://millsancestry.org) at MillsAncestry.org.
+That site is now defunct and the contact information for it is no longer valid, however, I was able to locate its creator on Facebook to let him know about this documentation on Edward.

-Beginning with Edward's parents:
+Beginning with Edward's parents, according to an archived version of data from MillsAncestry.org:

 <figure>
 <blockquote>

 <span>583.</span> [Jonas Davis Mills](https://www.findagrave.com/memorial/138421270/jonas-d.-mills) (George , Isaac , Isaac , Timothy , Jonathan , George ) was born on 2 May 1795.
 He died on 30 Jan 1882.

-Jonas married (1) [Mary Hallock](https://www.findagrave.com/memorial/138421346/mary-p.-mills) on 25 Dec 1818 in , Long Island, New York.
+Jonas married (1) Mary Hallock on 25 Dec 1818 in , Long Island, New York.
 Mary was born on 8 Dec 1798.
 She died on 2 Mar 1827.

 They had the following children: